-&lt;sup>15For example, SM find that entry always decreases with overlapping ownership, while in our case overlapping ownership sometimes spurs entry.
+&lt;sup>10For example, SM find that entry always decreases with overlapping ownership, while in our case it can spur entry.
 In addition, in our model equilibrium total surplus can behave in multiple different ways as the extent of overlapping ownership changes-contrary to the inverted-U relationship found in SM.
-Last, we study how overlapping ownership mediates the effect of the entry cost on entry, which is not examined in SM.